dudley2y/discord-general-bot/README.md

 # General Discord Bot

-This is a general bot that I'm gonna do whatever I feel like doing :)
+This is a general bot deployed on heroku that I'm gonna do whatever I feel like doing :)

 ## Installation and Prerequisites